MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 An AI Builder trial license includes a limited amount of AI Builder capacity.
 You use this capacity when running or training models.

-If you exceed your AI Builder capacity, you’ll receive a over-capacity  notification.
+If you exceed your AI Builder capacity, you’ll receive an over-capacity  notification.
 These notifications appear as banners in AI Builder pages or when using the model.

 The following functions aren't available when you exceed capacity:

 - Create a model or a new version of a model
-- Run a model within Power Apps or a in a Power Automate flow.
+- Run a model within Power Apps or in a Power Automate flow.
   - You can still share your model with another user.
 They can run it using their own AI Builder capacity.
 - Scheduled model run or retrain
   - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
 These scheduled tasks will fail when you exceed capacity.
-Therefore, data won’t be refreshed , and the model won’t be retrained.
+Therefore, data won’t be refreshed, and the model won’t be retrained.

 To continue using AI Builder when you exceed capacity, purchase AI Builder add-on capacity, and allocate it to your environments.
 >[!NOTE]